onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 2 sets of 5-star ratings: quality and importance

-We need to engineer for emergence within a complex system - not constrain it A lot of information are held in the dynamics of a system - not in the statics - the flows You can turn off and on a complicated thing (a car) but not your body or an economy Theory-practice-theory loop - not everything will work
+We need to engineer for emergence within a complex system - not constrain it A lot of information is held in the dynamics of a system - not in the statics - the flows You can turn off and on a complicated thing (a car) but not your body or an economy Theory-practice-theory loop - not everything will work